Lion: Hunting and diet

 The lion is a generalist hypercarnivore and is considered to be both an apex and keystone predator due to its wide prey spectrum.
-Its prey consists mainly of medium-sized to large ungulates, particularly blue wildebeest, plains zebra, African buffalo, gemsbok and giraffe.
+Its prey consists mainly of medium-sized to large hooved mammals, particularly blue wildebeest, plains zebra, African buffalo, gemsbok and giraffe.
 It also frequently takes common warthog despite it being much smaller.
 In India, chital and sambar deer are the most common wild prey, while livestock contributes significantly to lion kills outside protected areas.
-It usually avoids adult elephants, rhinoceros and hippopotamus and small prey like dik-dik, hyraxes, hares and monkeys, and seldom consumes other predators; unusual prey include small reptiles and porcupines.
+It usually avoids adult elephants, rhinoceros and hippopotamus and small prey like dik-dik, hyraxes, hares and monkeys, and seldom consumes other predators.

 Young lions first display stalking behaviour at around three months of age, although they do not participate in hunting until they are almost a year old and begin to hunt effectively when nearing the age of two.
 Single lions are capable of bringing down zebra and wildebeest, while larger prey like buffalo and giraffe are riskier.
 In Chobe National Park, large prides have been observed hunting African bush elephants up to around 15 years old in exceptional cases, with the victims being calves, juveniles, and even subadults.
 In typical group hunts, each lioness has a favoured position in the group, either stalking prey on the "wing", then attacking, or moving a smaller distance in the centre of the group and capturing prey fleeing from other lionesses.
 Males attached to prides do not usually participate in group hunting.

 Some evidence suggests, however, that males are just as successful as females; they are typically solo hunters who ambush prey in small bushland.
-They join in the hunting of large, slower-moving prey like buffalo; and even hunt them on their own.
-Moderately-sized hunting groups generally have higher success rates than lone females and larger groups.
+They frequently target large, less agile prey such as buffalo, and are also capable of hunting them solitarily.
+However, hunting in moderately sized coalitions yields higher success rates than operating alone or in overly large groups.
 Lions studied in Queen Elizabeth National Park increased their chances of success when hunting at night and moonless nights, when the prey was solitary and the cover of bushes dense; the chances of success increased when they attacked from a distance of 20 m and with a grass cover of 80 cm tall.